BarisSari/personal-website/content/posts/travels/Italy-V.md

 You can understand mathematical perfection better when you see his unfinished  [Adoration of the Magi](https://www.uffizi.it/en/artworks/leonardo-adoration-of-the-magi).
 There is a pyramid at the center (from Mary's head to the painting's bottom) and a circle (whole fans are in half circle).

 9.  **Raphael.** When he came to Florence, he was inspired by two great artists: Michelangelo and Leonardo da Vinci.
 That's why it's possible to see their marks in his artworks.
-I liked his  [this painting](https://www.uffizi.it/en/artworks/raphael-st-john)  most.
+I liked  [this painting](https://www.uffizi.it/en/artworks/raphael-st-john) of him  most.

 Michelangelo, Raphael, and Leonardo lived in Florence at the same time.
 It's hard to imagine how fruitful and artful those times were for Florentines.
 The funny thing is that Michelangelo didn't get along well with Raphael and Leonardo.
 He blamed the former for plagiarism.